ECMGIU/InternalWebsite/README.md

 2. Install packages with npm

    `npm install`

+3. Install the Firebase CLI

+   `npm install -g firebase-tools`

-3. Start the local development server and appropriate firebase emulators. **Be careful: we haven't gotten the database distinctions worked out yet, meaning you could be working with the production database.**
+4. Start the local development server. **Be careful: we haven't gotten the database distinctions worked out yet, meaning you could be working with the production database.**

    `npm run start`

+5. *Optional if you're not working on functions.* If need be, **in a second terminal** start the firebase emulators.

+   `npm run emulators`

-4. If you use VSCode, you should be prompted to install recommended extensions, and there are a few workspace settings defined in `.vscode`.
+6. If you use VSCode, you should be prompted to install recommended extensions, and there are a few workspace settings defined in `.vscode`.
 I (Wade) haven't tested this, so I'm unsure if it works.
 Hopefully it does.
 If it doesn't you can just look at the files and make the changes manually.